The art collection in the Gleimhaus

 Artists' estates

-In addition to Gleim's collections, the Gleimhaus preserves a number of estates or parts of estates or fragments of estates of some artists from the region.
+In addition to Gleim’s own collections, the Gleimhaus preserves a range of estates or partial estates from various regional artists.

 more